pachyderm/pachyderm/doc/pachctl/pachctl_subscribe_commit.md

       --from string       subscribe to all commits since this commit --full-timestamps   Return absolute timestamps (as opposed to the default, relative timestamps).
-      --new               subscribe to only new commits created from now on --raw               disable pretty printing, print raw json
+      --new               subscribe to only new commits created from now on --pipeline string   subscribe to all commits created by this pipeline --raw               disable pretty printing, print raw json
 ```